 Creating a precinct in East Chatswood industrial area where general retail, business or residential including "live-work" is allowed is not supported.
-The existing land uses permitted in the Light Industrial IN2 zone of East Chatswood are already sufficiently flexible to support the transition to new forms of industry and employment.
-However, there may be some scope for intensification through increasing density controls from 1.5:1 to 2:1 to encourage new development or the adaptive reuse of existing buildings.
+The existing land uses permitted in the Light Industrial IN2 zone of East Chatswood are already sufficiently flexible to support the transition to new forms of industry and employment, which could be further encouraged by increasing density controls from 1.5:1 to 2:1 on larger sites.

+This intensification of density controls from 1.5:1 to 2:1 in addition to new development could also encourage the adaptive reuse of existing buildings.
 Such a change to floor space ratio controls would need to be weighed against issues such as increased pressure to convert the additional floor space to non-industrial uses, additional traffic impacts within the local and regional transport network, and increase in land values.